GrungeElFz/Svelte_Geometric.Volume.Shifter/README.md

 export default config;
 ```

-This configuration is to prevent `three` and `troika-three-text` dependencies from being externalized for server-side rendering by Vite
+This configuration prevents `three` and `troika-three-text` dependencies from being externalized for server-side rendering by Vite

 ## Running Locally